IOIO72/scad-universal-stand/README.md

 ### Use OpenSCAD

-As the Thingiverse customizer has some issues, it's better to use OpenSCAD instead.

 1. **Download and install:** [OpenSCAD](http://openscad.org/) version 2021.01 or newer
 2. **Download:** The *.scad file of this model.
 3. **Start** OpenSCAD and **open** the *.scad file in it.